hapijs/hapi/CONTRIBUTING.md

 ## Logging Issues
 All issues should be created using the [new issue form](https://github.com/hapijs/hapi/issues/new).
 Clearly describe the issue including steps to reproduce if there are any.
 Also, make sure to indicate the earliest version that has the issue being reported.

+## Finding help
+Issues for this repository are intended for reporting bugs or requesting improvements.
+For questions about how to use hapi or the packages in the wider hapi universe, please post an issue in the [hapijs/discuss](https://github.com/hapijs/discuss) repository where somebody will be happy to help.

 ## Patching Code
 Code changes are welcome and should follow the guidelines below.